 With God, all things are possible (Matthew 19:26b).
 Everything is possible for one who has faith (Mark 9:23b).
 Trust God and fulfil your responsibilities towards actualizing your goals.
 Pay the price.
 You shall not fail in Jesus’ name.

 If you are not born again, you need to give your life to Jesus now.
-I urge you to take the following steps: *Admit you are a sinner and you cannot save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start attending a Bible-believing and Bible-teaching church.
+I urge you to take the following steps: *Admit that you are a sinner and you cannot save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start attending a Bible-believing and Bible-teaching church.
 There they will teach you how to grow in the Kingdom of God.

-Kindly say this prayer now: O Lord God, I come unto you today.
+Kindly say this prayer now: O Lord God, I come unto You today.
 I know I am a sinner and I cannot save myself.
-I believe that Jesus is the Son of God who died on the cross to save me and resurrected the third day.
+I believe that Jesus is the Son of God who died on the cross to save me and God raised Him on the third day.
 I repent of my sins and confess Jesus as my Lord and Saviour.
 I surrender my life to Jesus now and invite Him into my heart.
 By this prayer, I know I am saved.
-Thank you, Jesus, for saving me and making me a child of God.
+Thank You, Jesus, for saving me and making me a child of God.

 I believe you have said this prayer from your heart.
 Congratulations!
-You will need to join a Bible believing and Bible teaching church in your area where they will teach you how to live your new life in Christ Jesus.
-I pray that you flourish like the palm tree and grow like the cedar of Lebanon.
+You will need to join a Bible-believing and Bible-teaching church in your area where they will teach you how to live your new life in Christ Jesus.
+I pray that you flourish like a palm tree and grow like a cedar of Lebanon.
 May you grow into Christ in all things and become all God wants you to be.
 I will be glad to hear from you.
-The LORD be with you.
+The Lord be with you.

 PRAYER POINTS: Father, I will not waste the remaining six months of this year.
 I shall prayerfully set my goals and pursue them.
 I shall not wait for perfect conditions.
 I shall make the most of the remaining months of the year.
 I shall not allow myself to be distracted or discouraged.

-(For over 300 in-depth and powerful messages by T. O. Banso, visit: www.cedarministry.org).
+(For over 900 in-depth and powerful messages by T. O. Banso, visit www.cedarministry.org).

-T. O. Banso is the President, Cedar Ministry International, Abuja, Nigeria.
+T. O. Banso is the President of Cedar Ministry International, Abuja, Nigeria.

 Phone No: +2348155744752, +2348033113523